iknowjason/PurpleCloud/README.md

-# Update to Service Principal Abuse Attack Primitives:  5/13/22
+# 5/13/22:  Added Service Principal Abuse Attack Primitives
 Added support to dynamically add some Service Princial abuse attack primitives.
-This includes dynamically adding an Application Administrator to a random Azure AD user (-aa), a Privileged role admin to a random application SP (-pra), as well as a Global admin role target to a random application SP (-ga).
+This includes dynamically adding an Application Administrator to a random Azure AD user (```-aa```), a Privileged role admin to a random application SP (```-pra```), as well as a Global admin role target to a random application SP (```-ga```).

-# Valentine's Day Updates:  2/14/22
+# 2/14/22:  Valentine's Day Updates:  Python terraform generator
 PurpleCloud has changed!
 Introducing a Terraform generator using python.
 Instead of offering terraform templates that have to be manually edited, the starting point is a Python terraform generator.
 The python scripts will create your own custom terraform files based on user input.
 The terraform template files have been moved to archive.

 # Overview